Artemis-RGB/Artemis.Wiki/guides/user/workshop.md

 # Future Plans
 The workshop is an evolving feature and we've left some things open to be decided based on user feedback and how things turn out over time.
 However, here are some of the things that are already planned.

+## Releases and updating
+One of the first things on the list is the ability to (auto)update the things you've previously downloaded from the workshop.
+Most systems are already in place for this.

+When you upload something to the workshop it's considered a release of that submission.
+If you then upload a new version (via your library) it's a new release of the same submission.

 ## Different kinds of content
 We're planning to add support for more kinds of content as we go along.